 How much would residents have to pay if they were interested in buying the freehold of the property?

-LLDC does not wish or intend to dispose of the freehold.
+LLDC does not wish or intend to dispose of the freehold interest in flats and apartments (NB houses on Chobham Manor have already been sold on a freehold basis).
 However, residents wishing to buy the freehold should seek independent legal advice.

 Where can I find the Fixed Estate Charge shown in your Annual Report and Accounts?